 The Board is responsible for GWMWater's management in a number of areas.
 The Board's central purpose is to set the broad strategy and objectives of GWMWater.
 In doing this, the Board also has responsibility for risk management, organisational efficiencies and compliance, reporting and reviewing.

-There are also five standing committees of the Board:
+There are also four standing committees of the Board:

 Caroline Welsh

 Caroline is a partner in Renney Farms, the family grain farm in Berriwillock.
-She is a former Chair and long term Director of the Birchip Cropping Group.
-Caroline has 30 years' experience working in agriculture communication, industry development, governance and climate variability.
-Caroline is a member of the Victorian Agriculture Climate Change Council and the national Future Drought Fund Consultative Committee.
-Caroline holds a Master of Agribusiness (Marketing), a Graduate Diploma of Rural Resource Management and a Bachelor of Agriculture Science.
-Caroline is a graduate of the Australian Institute of Company Directors.
+She is a former Chair and long-term Director of the Birchip Cropping Group and has provided independent Chair services for government contracts and organisations.
+Caroline has 30 years' experience working in agriculture communication, industry development, governance and climate variability in the public and not for profit sectors.
+Caroline holds advisory roles for state and federal governments.
+Caroline has a Master of Agribusiness (Marketing), a Graduate Diploma of Rural Resource Management and a Bachelor of Agriculture Science.
+She completed a Churchill Fellowship in 1998 and is a graduate of the Australian Institute of Company Directors.

 Caroline is Chair to the GWMWater Board of Directors.